General information about the ANZCTR and other trial registries

 The ANZCTR accepts both interventional and observational studies for registration from all countries and from the full spectrum of therapeutic areas including trials of pharmaceuticals, surgical procedures, preventive measures, lifestyle, devices, treatment and rehabilitation strategies and complementary therapies.

-The registry was established in 2005 with $1.5 million in funding from the Australian Government, through a National Health & Medical Research Council Enabling Grant.
-The ANZCTR is overseen by an Advisory Committee with wide representation from a variety of stakeholders including government, clinicians, the research community, journal editors, the pharmaceutical industry and regulator, and consumers.
+The registry was established in 2005 with funding from the Australian Government, through a National Health & Medical Research Council Enabling Grant.
+The ANZCTR is overseen by an Advisory Committee with wide representation from a variety of stakeholders including government, clinicians, the research community, journal editors, the pharmaceutical industry, regulators and consumers.

 TOP